GLP-1 for High Blood Pressure and Cholesterol in Malaysia: Beyond Weight Loss

 MMC #103411 | Consulting Physician at Seimbang

-Dr. Teh Chen Edward is a USM-trained physician specialising in metabolic health and obesity medicine.
+Dr. Teh Chen Edward is a USM-trained physician with experience in metabolic health and obesity medicine.
 He is a Consulting Physician at Seimbang, where he oversees patient treatment plans and clinical outcomes for GLP-1 therapy.

 Related Articles